djunamay/apoe4myelin/README.md

 ##### 2. Create the conda environments and install dependencies:

-First run this in your terminal:
+To create the first conda environment, run this in your terminal:
 ```bash
 conda env create -f ./environment/apoe_env.yml
 conda activate apoe4myelin_env